nilportugues/eloquent-repository/README.md

 }
 ```

+A sample implementation can be found in the [/example](https://github.com/nilportugues/php-eloquent-repository/tree/master/example) directory.

-### One EloquentRepository for All Eloquent Models (discouraged)
+### One EloquentRepository for All Eloquent Models

-While **this is not the recommended way**, as a repository should only return one kind of Business objects, this implementation may allow you to go RAD.
-For instance, this works well with Laravel projects.
+While **this is not the recommended way**, as a repository should only return one kind of Business objects, this works well with Laravel projects.

-Bare in mind that your code will be coupled with Eloquent, **this being implementation brings many downsides**, such as **loosing the possibility to have switchable repositories.**
+While the amount of core is less than the previous example, bare in mind that your code will be coupled with Eloquent.

 ```php
 <?php